rtylerrush/killer-keebs-inventory/README.md

-# WESTERN GOVERNOR UNIVERSITY
-## D287 – JAVA FRAMEWORKS
+# KILLER KEEBS INVENTORY SYSTEM

+## Project Overview

+This project is a customized inventory management application developed using the Spring Framework with a Java backend and an HTML front-end.
+The application is designed for a specific customer and includes features tailored to meet their unique requirements.

+## Project Structure

+- **src/main/java**: Contains the Java backend code.
+- **src/main/resources/templates**: Contains the HTML front-end files.
+- **src/test/java**: Contains unit tests.

+## How to Run the Project

+1. Clone the repository from GitHub using the provided URL.
+2. Open the project in IntelliJ IDEA (Ultimate Edition).
+3. Build and run the application using the IDE.
+4. Access the application through your web browser at `http://localhost:8080`.

+## Unit Tests

+To run the unit tests:

+1. Open the `PartTest` class located in `src/test/java/com/example/inventory/PartTest.java`.
+2. Run the tests using the built-in test runner in IntelliJ IDEA.

+## Changes Made

-**C. Customize the HTML user interface for your customer’s application.
+**Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.**
 <br/>
 * mainscreen.html updated line 14: Changed title to "Killer Keebs"
 * mainscreen.html updated line 19: Changed header 1 to "Killer Keebs"